Russian fighter jet intercepts US Navy plane

 - Russian fighter jet intercepts US Navy plane

-- URGENT - Russian jet flies within 5 feet of US Navy plane, Pentagon says

-- Russian jet flies within 5 feet of US Navy plane, Pentagon says
+- US says Russian jet flew within 5 feet of US Navy plane

-- US stealth fighters intercept Russian bombers off the coast of Alaska